-Surround is not suitable for the following applications:
+Commercial ExpressPanel is not suitable for the following applications:

-- · Walls with a non-vertical face.

-- Wet areas such as bathrooms.

-- · Chimney cladding.

-- Exposure to temperatures greater than 60°C.

-- Roofs, parapet cappings, sills and similar horizontal or near horizontal surfaces.

-- · Contact with standing snow or ice.
+- · Panels with non-vertical face (e.g. parapet capping). - Wet areas such as bathrooms. - · Chimney cladding. - Exposure to temperatures greater than 60°C. - Roofs, parapet cappings, sills and similar horizontal or near horizontal surfaces. - · Contact with standing snow or ice. - Fixing of tiles or other materials to the face of the panels as the face is prefinished.

-- As a substrate for fixing tiles.